standard-procedure/llm_prompts/create_feature_specification.md

-# Generating a Feature Specification
+# Create a Feature Specification

 ## Goal

-To produce a detailed Feature Specification in Markdown format, based on an initial user prompt.
-The Feature Specification should be clear, actionable and suitable for a junior developer to use.
+To produce a description of a feature in [Gherkin](https://cucumber.io/docs/gherkin/reference) format with a number of scenarios - a "happy" path, an "error" path, plus any variations required.

-We want to ship the feature as quickly as possible, so that we can get feedback from actual users.
-Therefore remember the principle of "YAGNI" (You Are not Going to Need It) and attempt to defer any parts of the work that are not essential.
+We want to ship the feature as quickly as possible (so that we can get feedback from actual users).
+Therefore remember the principle of "YAGNI" (You Are not Going to Need It) and defer any parts of the work that are not essential.
 However, be certain to consider all security and data-protection aspects of the feature and its implementation.

 ## Process

-1.  **Receive Initial Prompt:** The user provides a brief description or request for a new feature or functionality.
+- Receive Initial Prompt: The user provides a brief description or request for a new feature or functionality.
-2.  **Ask Clarifying Questions:** Before writing the Feature Specification, the AI *must* ask clarifying questions to gather sufficient detail, including who has requested this feature and which team will be responsible.
+- Understand the Project: Read the project glossary and other documentation in order to understand the system.
+- Ask Clarifying Questions: Ask clarifying questions in order to ensure that the essential scenarios are fully understood.
 The goal is to understand the "what" and "why" of the feature, not necessarily the "how".
-3.  **Generate Feature Specification:** Based on the initial prompt and the user's answers to the clarifying questions, generate a Feature Specification using the structure outlined below.
-4.  **Save Feature Specification:** Generate the Feature Specification as a Markdown document (with .txt extension).
-If available, post this document to Linear so that it is available for the relevant team to work on.
+- Generate Feature Specification: Generate a Feature Specification based upon those answers.
+- Save Feature Specification: Save the feature specification in `docs/features` or in Linear, as appropriate.

 ## Example Clarifying Questions

-Adapt your questions based on the prompt - here are some common areas to explore:
+Adapt your questions based on the prompt and plan the questions you need to ask in advance.
+Ask questions one at a time until you have sufficient information to proceed.

-*   **Problem/Goal:** "What problem does this feature solve for the user?" or "What is the main goal we want to achieve with this feature?"
-*   **Target User:** "Who is the primary user of this feature?"
+Here are some areas to explore:

+- *Goal* "What problem does this solve?", "Why does the client need this?"
+- *Roles* "Which users will be using this?", "Is this an administrator-only function?"
-*   **Core Functionality:** "Can you describe the key steps or actions a user would perform to achieve this?"
+- *Functionality* "Can you describe the feature step-by-step?", "What actions will the user take to do this?"
-*   **User Stories:** "Which types of user are involved in this?", "Could you fill in the blanks ...
-As a [type of user], I want to [perform an action] so that [beneficial outcomes]"
-*   **Scenarios:** "Are there any alternatives (different configuration options, feature flags) that will affect how this works?"
-*   **Acceptance Criteria:** "How will we know when this feature is successfully implemented?
-What are the key success criteria?"
-*   **Existing Functionality:** "Is this an enhancement to an existing feature?", "Which other aspects of the product will this affect?"
+- *Existing features* "Is this an update to an existing feature?", "Which other parts of the system does this affect?"
-*   **Scope/Boundaries:** "Are there any specific things this feature *should not* do (non-goals)?"
-*   **Data Requirements:** "What kind of data does this feature need to display or manipulate?"
-*   **Design/UI:** "Are there any existing design mockups or UI guidelines to follow?" or "What is the user expecting to see at the end of the process?"
-*   **Edge Cases:** "Are there any potential gotchas or error conditions we should consider?"
+- *Variations* "Are there options or configurations that affect how this feature works?", "Does this work the same way for everyone or can different clients set things up differently?"
+- *Urgency* "What happens if we cannot deliver this feature in time?", "When is the client expecting this and why is that date important to them?"
+- *Acceptance* "How will we know that the feature has been successfully implemented?", "What counts as success?"
-*   **YAGNI:** "Which parts of this feature are essential?" or "What is the absolute minimum we can ship?"
+- *Boundaries* "Is there anything that this feature should _not_ do?", "What is the minimum we can do to meet the requirement?"

-Plan the questions that you need to ask in advance, then ask them one at a time, allowing a conversation to flow.
-This helps the user provide you with the relevant information - especially as they may not fully understand all the technical terms that are being used.
+- *Outputs* "What will the user expect to see?", "Are there any reports, data exports or other documents that must be generated as part of this work?"
+- *Security* "How sensitive is the data involved?", "How do we ensure that this feature remains secure?"

-## User Stories
+## Scenarios

 Once you have an understanding of the feature, split the feature into Scenarios.
 Remember YAGNI - only specify the stories which are essential to ship immediately.